 Do you leave your cushions outside?

-No, I do not leave the cushions outside for a few reasons.
+No, for a few reasons.
 First, and probably the biggest reason, we have a squirrel that likes to eat cushions.
-He ate my last ones and I was furious!
+He ate my old ones and I was furious!
 Second, we get a lot of wind, so I would likely be picking them up from all around the yard on a regular basis.
 Third, patio cushions are not cheap.
-By storing them indoors when we aren’t using them, I prolong their life.
+By storing them indoors when not in use, I prolong their life.
 These are the same exact cushions I had back in 2018 and still look new.

 Do you cover the sofas in the winter?